chefron/maistro/README.md

+# Maistro

-# Maistro\n\nA lightweight agent framework for AI musicians.
+A lightweight agent framework for AI musicians.